-Editorial No Fly No Buy – the Lack of Due Process David Reeder June 18, 2016 There's a lot of talk suggesting that people on the terrorist watch list or the no fly list or whatever similar list should not be able to buy guns.
+Editorial No Fly No Buy – the Lack of Due Process David Reeder June 18, 2016 Join the Conversation There's a lot of talk suggesting that people on the terrorist watch list or the no fly list or whatever similar list should not be able to buy guns.
 Hey, that sounds reasonable.
 Sure, it's arbitrary and unconstitutional to the extreme, but it will make people feel good.
 Well, that is unless they stop and think it through — this is something many of them fail to do.
 Not because they're bad necessarily, or because they're out to grind their heels on gun owners cold dead fingers, but because they're heartbroken and appalled about what happened in Orlando (and other places before it).
 Others will readily and ruthlessly exploit anything to further their anti-gun agenda.
 The former we should educate.
 Maybe a little will rub off on the latter.
 The fact is, this argument at its core has nothing to do with guns and everything to do with civil liberties.
 Conservatives want suspected terrorists to be able to buy guns!
 Well, um…yes.
 Because a suspected terrorist isn't a convicted terrorist, and last time I checked you're innocent until proven guilty.
 I'm all about dropping terrorists into black sites, deep, dank prison cells or just letting our SOF guys put 'em in the ground — once we know they're terrorists.
 “Tens of thousands of travelers have been misidentified because of misspellings and transcription errors in the nomination process, and because of computer algorithms that imperfectly match travelers against the names on the list.”
 (9th Circuit Court, Rahinah Ibrahim appeal) The potential ramifications of a measure like this will not be easy to see at the outset, but they are there and they are bad.
 Here's an example; while it would probably never reach the level of McCarthyism, ask yourself how easy it is to levy accusations against someone — then do a little research into the cases where the Lautenberg Amendment went awry.
 Finally, look and see how many people have ever successfully had their name removed from the terror watch list.
 Think that's an exaggeration?
 Once you're on the list there is no clear way to appeal the decision or remove your name, and that's whether you're a US citizen or not — though they have provided nearly 200 pages of guidance on how to put you there in the first place.
 In 2013 approximately half a million nominations were made to the watch list by various sources.
 Of the 468,749 submitted, the National Counterterrorism Center rejected approximately 5,000.
 What recourse do the other 460,000+ people have?
 That's a great question.
 Read the article linked below. author Chris Hernandez explains why you should.
 The article is about an innocent Muslim woman from Malaysia who was put on the no-fly list, not because she had done anything wrong, but because an FBI agent made a minor mistake.
 It took nine years to fix that mistake.
 And even then, this Stanford-educated woman still couldn't even get a visa to come back to the US, because she had been on the no-fly list.
 People on the anti-gun side tend to oversimplify this issue.
 It isn't just a matter of suspected terrorists shouldn't be able to get guns, it's a matter of not restricting rights based on mere suspicion, accusations, or secret government proceedings.
 We have a Constitution specifically to prevent stripping those rights without due process.
 Speaking bluntly, I doubt the average gun control advocate cares at all if a gun owner's rights are trampled.
 But they should.
 Because if we open that door to stripping rights without due process, next time it could be some far right-wing administration stripping rights from leftists.
 And the left wouldn't be cheering for that the way they're cheering now.
 Read about Dr. Rahinah Ibrahim here.
 If you're not infuriated or disgusted then perhaps you don't truly understand how country is supposed to work.
 You can read more here and here.
 Explore RECOILweb:Press Release: Zev Tech Z365 OctaneCRU 222, Afghanistan’s Elite Anti-Terrorism UnitFirst Look: Walther WMPGriffin Armament's QD Blast Shield NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Get your pack of 50 Print-at-Home targets when you subscribe to the RECOIL email newsletter.
 We'll send you weekly updates on guns, gear, industry news, and special offers from leading manufacturers - your guide to the firearms lifestyle.You want this.
 Trust Us.